bluebird75/luaunit/doc/index.rst

 Set whether the test are run in randomized, like the command-line `--shuffle`.
 The argument is a boolean value.

 .. function:: runner:setOutputType(type [, junit_fname])

 Set the output type of the test suite.
 See `Output format`_ for possible values.
 When setting the format `junit`, it is mandatory to set the filename receiving the xml output.
 This can be done by passing it as second argument of this function.

 .. function:: runner:runSuite( [arguments] )

 This function runs the test suite.

+**Arguments**

+If no arguments are supplied, it parses the command-line arguments of the script and interpret them.
+If arguments are supplied to the function, they are parsed as the command-line.
+It uses the same syntax.

+Test names may be supplied in arguments, to execute only these specific tests.
+Note that when explicit names are provided LuaUnit does not require the test names to necessarily start with *test*.

+If no test names were supplied, a general test collection process is done and the resulting tests are executed.

 **Return value**